Discrete signature varieties: Preliminaries

+extended linearly to $T(V)$.
 In this way, we can identify $ T((V))$ with the algebraic dual of $T(V)$.

-Equip the indexing set $I$ of the basis of $V$ with a grading, such that there are finitely many elements of $I$ with a given degree.
+In what follows, we will always suppose that all the preimages of the grading associated to $I$ are finite sets.
 Then $V$ becomes a graded vector space, and we can write $V = \oplus_{h \geq 0} V^h $ for the corresponding grading.
-The vector space $T(V)$ also inherits a grading, by setting $\deg (w) = || w||_{\he }$.
-Define
+The vector space $T(V)$ also inherits a grading using the weight of words by setting

-The vector space $T^{\leq h}(V) = T(V)/_{T^{>h}(V)}$ is called the space of \textbf{truncated tensors}.
-Since $T^{>h}(V)$ is a $\bullet$ ideal, the corresponding truncated tensor product is well defined on the quotient.
-We write $\bullet_h$ for the product on the quotient.
+The vector space $T^{\leq h}(V) \cong T(V)/{T^{>h}(V)}$ is called the space of \textbf{truncated tensors}.
+Since $T^{>h}(V)$ is a $\otimes$ ideal, the corresponding truncated tensor product is well defined on the quotient.
+We write $\ot_h$ for the product on the quotient.
 We always have the isomorphism